SlayerShadow/crystal-nats/README.md

     - [ ] Tests
 - [x] User authentication
     - [ ] Tests
-- [ ] OpenSSL:
+- [x] OpenSSL
-    - [ ] Connect with using certificates
+    - [x] Connect with using certificates
-    - [ ] Manage server information to determine when to connect through SSL
+    - [x] Manage server information to determine when to connect through SSL
-    - [ ] Require OpenSSL in macros and only when it needed (lazy)
     - [ ] Tests
 - [ ] Subscriptions timeouts
     - [ ] Tests

 ### Improvements

-- [ ] Make the "options" flexible:
+- [ ] Make the "options" flexible
     - [x] Hash
     - [ ] JSON::Any
     - [ ] YAML::Any
         - [ ] Require yaml in macros and only when it needed (lazy)
+- [ ] Add configuration for channel buffer (see [Crystal thread](https://github.com/crystal-lang/crystal/issues/5375))

 ### Performance